-Restricted to social work majors, required for Baccalaureate Child Welfare Education Program (BCWEP).
+Open to all undergraduate students.
+Social Work elective.
+Required for Baccalaureate Child Welfare Education Program (BCWEP).

 Focus is on child maltreatment, the development and evolution of child protective services in the United States, and emerging practices in the treatment and prevention of child neglect and abuse.
 Students look at different models of child maltreatment, the development of skills in recognition, assessment, use of authority, provision of continuing services, risk factors, such as, substance abuse, mental illness, and domestic violence, substitute care, and professional issues.
 Course is required for the concentration in child welfare and will usually be taken in conjunction with a supervised internship in an agency addressing the needs of children and families.